+Is legislation required to implement this recommendation?
 Expanding the Maryland Market Money (MMM) program will require increasing the Maryland Department of Agriculture (MDA) line item for the Farms and Families Grant Fund.
 Modernizing WIC/SNAP primarily relies on federal advocacy.

+Is funding required to implement this recommendation?
 The FSRC requests a minimum of \$200,000/year to fund the MMM program.
 Additional staff and consulting funding would be required to conduct the research and focus groups as described in earlier recommendations.